phetsims/curve-fitting/doc/implementation-notes.md

 ## View

 `BucketNode` is responsible for handling the points coming out of the bucket.

+Almost none of the nodes need to be disposed because they are instantiated a finite number of times and last for the duration of the sim. `PointNode` is the exception as it needs a dispose, and it gets disposed in `BucketNode`.

  This simulation includes query parameters in `CurveFittingQueryParameters` that are useful for debugging and should be shared with the QA team.